CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 **Exercise objective:** To practice estimating effort for user stories

-In small groups.
+Work in small groups.
 For this sizing example, you have 5 stories.
 The first one is already t-shirt sized as a Medium.
 To size story #2, the team must compare it against story #1 - just as you’d compare t-shirts to find their size - Is it bigger or smaller?

 As a team, you ask yourselves “is story #2 bigger or smaller than #1?”
 If you decide it takes less effort, then you decide how much smaller it is.
 Enough to be a S, or much smaller to be a XS?